z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 > Direct access to subfields in the ACB or CBMR is strongly discouraged.
 Use GENCB BLK=ACB, SHOWCB ACB=,
 > TESTCB ACB= and/or MODCB ACB= to generate, inspect, test, and/or modify the ACB's content.

-The SHOWCB ACB macro can be coded as follows:
+The TESTCB ACB macro can be coded as follows:

 | Opcode         | Operand                   | Remarks                                                                       | Conditions returned |
 |----------------|---------------------------|-------------------------------------------------------------------------------|---------------------|